iricigor/EasyAzureFunction/README.md

 Advanced users can do these actions also via FTP.

+### Published commands

+Module publishes two new commandlets:

+- [New-AzureFunctionCode](Docs/New-AzureFunctionCode.md) (alias New-AzFC) - which generates mentioned files
+- [Get-Parameter](Docs/Get-Parameter.md) - which lists all parameters for a given command or script

 ## Examples

 Here are some basic examples for built in PowerShell commands.
 All of these links will open Azure Functions web page, so just click it and see it in action.